mochang2/info-sec/info-sec-project/README.md

         return render(request, "login.html", data)

-Find the user whose username and password matches what a user enters, and if there are multiple matching IDs, log in with the first of them.
+This function finds the user whose username and password matches what a client enters, and if there are multiple results, the client logs in with the first of them.
 If login is successful, the following screen will be displayed.
 ![exam login success](https://user-images.githubusercontent.com/63287638/120431184-1c856a80-c3b3-11eb-9614-7614ee99f8d2.png)
 </br>